 8. Environmental Ecology, Bio-Diversity, Climate Change & Disaster Management – Dr Ravi Agrahari (Environment)

 This is a stand-out book about environmental ecology, biodiversity, climate change, and disaster management.
 Each chapter provides a practical technical solution to an existing environmental problem while also covering basic to advanced environmental and disaster management topics in one book.
 This book provides a quick, relevant, and easy way to achieve exam success by combining both principles and actual suggestions for solutions to deal with a wide and complex syllabus.
-This is an optimistic, proactive book about the ground breaking career of a well-known practitioner.
+This is an optimistic, proactive book about the groundbreaking career of a well-known practitioner.

 Dr. Ravi P. Agrahari, a Ph.D. from IIT Delhi, is a holder of the CSIR’s Junior Research Fellowship and Senior Research Fellowship.
 He is an energy expert who has published numerous papers in prestigious international journals.
 Dr. Agrahari is well-known for his knowledge of “Environmental Science” and “Science and Technology,” and has written multiple books for UPSC examinations on the subjects.
 Dr. Agrahari has been teaching UPSC hopefuls for over 19 years and has worked with over 50 reputable coaching facilities across India.
-He also works with a number of non-governmental organisations and civil society organisations to help students from underrepresented groups.
+He also works with a number of non-governmental organizations and civil society organizations to help students from underrepresented groups.

 9. Indian Economy by Ramesh Singh (Economy)